 This occurs when the retina fails to develop properly.
 At times the retina may fully detach and result in blindness.
 Pems can adjust to blindness and live long normal lives.

 Von Willebrand’s Disease

 This genetically inherited blood disorder interferes with the blood’s ability to clot.
 The most obvious symptom is excessive bleeding following an injury or surgery.
-Other minor symptoms are bleeding of the gums, nose bleeds, or other more serious symptoms of bleeding in the intestines or stomach.
+Other minor symptoms are bleeding from the gums, nosebleeds, or other more serious symptoms of bleeding in the intestines or stomach.
 There is no known cure for this condition.
 Most dogs diagnosed with this condition can live normal lives.

-The length of a Pembroke coat will vary with body of each dog.
+The length of a Pembroke coat will vary depending on the body of each dog.
 Their coats are thick and double-coated.
 The undercoat is much thicker than the topcoat which is longer.
 This means that they will shed more often, and at least two times a year they will experience heavier shedding.
-Pems with coats that are more fluffy will tend to have excessive feathering around their legs, chest, feet, and ears also.
+Pems with coats that are more fluffy will tend to have excessive feathering on their legs, chest, feet, and ears also.
 As Pembrokes were the noble steeds of fairies, their coats give evidence to where the fairies placed their saddles.
-On their backs there are markings caused by the change of thickness and direction of their fur near their shoulders.
+On their backs, there are markings caused by the change of thickness and direction of their fur near their shoulders.
 This is where the fairies placed their saddles — as the legend goes.